Home About Services Engagement Insights Get in Touch

 Design Assurance was founded by a CCDE and CCIE certified consultant with 21 years of experience across network, security and cloud programmes.
 My background spans highly regulated, high-security environments including financial services, biopharmaceutical, healthcare, media and automotive sectors.
 I am contracted via Tier 1 global system integrators since 2016.

 I am vendor-neutral.
 I have no allegiance to any platform, product or integrator.
-My only interest is in whether your design will work.
+My only interest is in whether your design will work - and whether it can actually be built.
+All engagements are delivered remotely.
+Occasional on-site visits can be arranged where genuinely needed, but I do not carry out on-site implementation or day-to-day delivery work.

 Credentials & Experience